kvishalrj/Music_Mania/Readme.md

 ### This is  my 7th live Project which is  **responsive**
 ### I made this project using ![HTML & CSS & js](https://img.shields.io/badge/HTML%20%26-CSS%20%26%20js-blue)

-First time I used HTML & CSS & JavaScript to make this project.

 First time I used JavaScript in this project.

 ![](./screenshot/undraw_programmer_re_owql.svg)